tkoskine/ahven/doc/manual/en/source/api-ahven-xml_runner.rst

    procedure Report_Results (Result : Results.Result_Collection;
                              Dir    : String);

-Report results to the given directory.
+Write the test results to the given directory.
+This is called automatically during the execution of either of Run procedures.